Green Chili Mole Hot Dogs

 - Carefully puree the mole base using an immersion blender.
 Then stir in the chopped chocolate.
 Salt and pepper to taste.

-- For the Hot Dog Recipe: Preheat the grill to high heat.
+- Preheat the grill to high heat.
 Grill the hot dogs for 5 minutes, rotating once or twice.
 Place each hot dog in a bun and top with mole, green chile, avocado slices, pico de gallo, and queso fresco.